fhwang/admin_assistant/website/index.markdown

 * Heavily hookable interface allows customization of columns, search parameters, form inputs, parameter handling, and model creation.

-## Rails support
+## Versions

-As of June 2011, the bulk of development on admin\_assistant is for Rails 3.
+admin_assistant 2.x is only compatible with Rails 3.

 If you'd like to get admin\_assistant for Rails 2.1.x through Rails 2.3.x, you can install the most recent version of admin\_assistant 1.x.
+Note that admin\_assistant 1 is deprecated, and that will only see bugfixes from now on.
+[Click here](/admin_assistant/v1/) for admin\_assistant 1.x documentation.

 The full list of admin\_assistant versions can be seen [here](https://rubygems.org/gems/admin_assistant/versions).

 ## Still not convinced?